tunahansalih/tunahansalih.github.io/CURRICULUM_RESEARCH_REPORT.md

 - slack weeks and explicit scope cuts.

 These are interface and workflow choices, not medical treatment.

+## Human-use review: 2 August 2026

+The curriculum data was coherent, but the route to starting a task was too long.
+The dashboard placed countdowns, percentages, checkpoints and review-card reminders before the next action.
+Twelve primary navigation items competed for attention.
+Task cards showed two different time estimates, several controls and technical metadata at once.
+The coding schedule opened a separate Markdown instruction sheet before sending the candidate to the real exercise.

+The revised interface now:

+- places the next task before progress statistics and reminders;
+- moves secondary tools into one More page;
+- shows one calendar reservation on the task card;
+- places the finish line and smaller starting version next to the action;
+- keeps skip controls, rationale, prerequisites and saved notes under Options and context;
+- puts each Grind 75 problem directly in its own task and keeps the ordered schedule visible on the Coding page;
+- uses `plan.json` as the curriculum source while Firebase stores progress only;
+- stops displaying weekly work while the interview-specific protocol is active.

+The full curriculum remains demanding.
+Its calendar reservations include breaks and transition time, so they should not be compressed to make the plan look easier.
+If completion falls below 70% for two weeks, the existing scope-cut rule should remove later tasks.
+The plan should not create catch-up days or borrow from sleep.

 ## Remaining uncertainties and update policy